composer/xdebug-handler/README.md

 If the original command-line contains an argument that pattern-matches this value, for example `--no-ansi` `--colors=never`, then _$colorOption_ is ignored.

-Do not use this parameter if the input handler cannot cope with an option as the last argument.

 ## Advanced Usage
 ### How it works